bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 ## <a id="usage"></a>Usage

-* Ensure your project has the `hazelcast-docker-swarm-discovery-spi` artifact dependency declared in your maven pom or gradle build file as described above.
+Ensure your project has the `hazelcast-docker-swarm-discovery-spi` artifact dependency declared in your maven pom or gradle build file as described above.
 Or build the jar yourself and ensure the jar is in your project's classpath.

+### Option 1: Local network binding via  SwarmMemberAddressProvider

+CANNOT be used until https://github.com/hazelcast/hazelcast/issues/11997 is fixed

-* Configure your hazelcast.xml configuration file to use the `DockerSwarmDiscoveryStrategy` and `SwarmMemberAddressProvider` (similar to the below): [See hazelcast-docker-swarm-discovery-spi-example.xml](src/main/resources/hazelcast-docker-swarm-discovery-spi-example.xml) for an example with documentation of options.
+Configure your hazelcast.xml configuration file to use the `DockerSwarmDiscoveryStrategy` and `SwarmMemberAddressProvider` (similar to the below): [See hazelcast-docker-swarm-discovery-spi-example-member-address-provider.xml](src/main/resources/hazelcast-docker-swarm-discovery-spi-example-member-address-provider.xml) for an example with documentation of options.

 ```